 6. Drag the Backblaze app into the Full Disk Access location and release the Backblaze icon into it as show in the images below.

 7. Restart your Mac.
-After reboot, once Backblaze does a hard drive scan it should back up everything that the Mojave upgrade excluded and your backup should remain safe!
+After reboot, once Backblaze does a hard drive scan it should back up everything that the OS upgrade excluded and your backup should remain safe!